 Awards will be presented as follows:-

-The entry list opens on publication of these regulations and closes on Saturday, July 27th 2019.
-Entries can only be accepted by post – no hand delivered entries will be accepted.
+The entry list opens Sunday 2nd July on publication of these regulations and closes on Saturday, July 29th 2023.
+Entries can only be made online, using the www.rallies.info system.
 Payment can be made either by bank transfer or by cheque.
-Entries paid for by cheque will be held in abeyance until the cheque has been received by the Entries Secretary (if it does not accompany the entry form), and subsequently cleared by the competitor’s bank for payment.
-The Entry Fee for the event is £100.00, which includes two breakfasts.
+Entries paid for by cheque will be held in abeyance until the cheque has been received by the Entries Secretary, and subsequently cleared by the competitor’s bank for payment.
+The Entry Fee for the event is £130.00, which includes two breakfasts.

 All payments made on the night MUST be in cash.
 No other method of payment will be accepted.

 The maximum entry for the event is 90, plus 5 reserves per class.
 The maximum for each class is 50 and the minimum 10.
 The minimum for the event is 50.
 Should any of the minimum figures not be reached, the organisers reserve the right to amalgamate classes or cancel the event as necessary.
-Entries will be selected on a first come, first served basis.
+Entries will be selected on a first come, first served basis, although the organisers may give priority to those competing in one or more of the specified championships, providing they have entered within ten days of entries opening.
 Any entry accompanied by a post-dated cheque (where payment is made by cheque) will be deemed not to have arrived until the date of the cheque.
 Any entry containing a false or incorrect statement shall be null and void and the entrant deemed to be in contravention of the General Competition Rules of Motorsport UK.
 The entry may be forfeited, in accordance with D19.
 The organisers may conduct random checks, in order to establish the accuracy of some or all the information given on the entry form.
 The organisers reserve the right to refuse any entry without a specified reason.

 It is a condition of acceptance of entry that ALL competitors must provide at least one marshal for the event.
 Their details must be given on the entry form, their marshals must sign on at the start of the event and they must remain at their designated control for the duration of that control being open.
 Failure to do ANY of these will result in the exclusion of the competitor who supplied that particular marshalling crew and no entry fees will be returned.
 Please remember – NO MARSHAL, NO START.